Ruk33/trackear/README.md

 ## End to end test
 - Install test dependencies with `bundle install --with=development,test`
-- Create test database and run migrations with `RAILS_ENV=test rails db:create db:migrate`
+- Create the test database and run migrations with `RAILS_ENV=test rails db:create db:migrate`
 - Start rails in test mode with `rails s -e test`
 - Run cypress with `yarn e2e`
 - Search for `app`